upasanabhattacharyya/upasanabhattacharyya.github.io/_pages/about.md

 Hi!
 I am Subhodip, a second year Ph.D student at **Rep**resentation **L**earning(**REPL**) Lab of [ECE department, IISc Bangalore](https://ece.iisc.ac.in/) advised by [Professor.
 Prathosh A.P.](https://sites.google.com/view/prathosh/home).
 My current research works fall in the domain of representation learning for vision tasks.
 Currently, I am looking at the deep neural networks through the lens of Privacy and Uncertainty.

+**Research Interests:** I am curious to know what each data point contributes in the learning process and I beleive that privacy ([Diffential Privacy](https://en.wikipedia.org/wiki/Differential_privacy),[Privacy Attacks](https://arxiv.org/pdf/2007.07646.pdf)) can help understand what these deep networks learn from each datapoint and if needed how we can unlearn ([Machine Unlearning](https://arxiv.org/abs/2209.02299)).
+Also I am pretty fascinated by Distribution Free Uncertainty Estimations for deep neural networks.
+Below are some of the topics that I am interested in:
+- **Privacy:** Machine Unlearning, Privacy Attacks, Differential Privacy.
+I am creating a community on Machine Unleanrning as this is a fairly new area.
+Please join the group: [Machine-Unleanrning](https://discord.gg/YU9T5pvF) if interested.
+- **Uncertainty:** Conformal Prediction and Calibration.
+- **AI for Climate Change:** Novel Applications of representation learning for climate change problems.
+If you are interested to know more click here to join the group: [AI4ClimateChange](https://discord.gg/erxxGtY2)

 **Research Motivation:**

 Over the past century, the field of artificial intelligence (AI) has experienced remarkable progress, primarily driven by the aspiration to enable machines to learn in a manner akin to humans.
 This pursuit has been rooted in a fundamental question: How can machines be effectively trained to perform specific tasks?
 It seems like the answer is the optimization of some specific loss functions, typically relying on carefully curated datasets.